sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M04_L10_Integrate_Azure_Key_Vault_with_Azure_DevOps.md

 ## Objectives

-After you complete this lab, you will be able to:
+In this lab, you will perform the following exercises:

 - Exercise 0: Configure the lab prerequisites.
-- Exercise 1: Setup CI pipeline to build eShopOnWeb container.
+- Exercise 1: Setup CI pipeline to build eShopOnWeb container
--

 ## Estimated timing: 45 minutes

 ## Architecture Diagram